 The inaugural meeting of the Progressives was held in the Colonial Theater (on the corner of Chestnut and Montgomery), long ago razed.
 Today a dedicated group of Gillespie residents maintains the site as a community garden named “Colonial Giving Garden” in remembrance of the significant historical event that took place on that piece of land in 1932.
 Our project worked with the Illinois State Historical Society, City of Gillespie and the Illinois Coal Museum to erect a historical marker on the site where the Colonial Theater stood.
 The marker was inaugurated on May 1, 2021.

-L: Dave Tucker, Curator, Illinois Coal Museum; R: Dan Fisher, former mayor of Gillespie.
+L: Dave Tucker, Curator, Illinois Coal Museum; R: Dan Fisher, current City Treasurer

 SOURCE: https://hintongen.com/gillespie/pmwa1.html